IoT

 Here are the essential components of a complete IoT data management and analytics solution that both manufacturers and business people should know about:

-Domain-specific languages: Successful IoT data management implies a specific IoT architecture.
+● Domain-specific languages: Successful IoT data management implies a specific IoT architecture.
+For example, an internet of things app development process typically involves multiple layers of architecture, including sensors, gateways, cloud storage, and data analytics platforms.
 The optimal architecture should implement query, expression, and process (as well as some others) languages explicitly designed for the "natural" understanding of the normalized data circulating in the system.
 In addition, the built-in development environment and debugger greatly simplify data processing, without which it is currently challenging to imagine a corporate-level monitoring and control system.

-Dashboards for data analytics: From the visual part of the IoT platform, as a rule, nothing more is expected than counters, maps, tables, and graphs.
+● Dashboards for data analytics: From the visual part of the IoT platform, as a rule, nothing more is expected than counters, maps, tables, and graphs.
 Modern IoT data management and analytics can compete with the best representatives of business intelligence systems in creating statistical, analytical, and data mining interfaces.
-You can drill down on accumulated data, discover new relationships, and find ways to save energy consumption or equipment downtime.
+As a business owner, you can implement AI and IoT technologies simultaneously to optimize operations.
+You can also drill down on accumulated data, discover new relationships, and find ways to save energy consumption or equipment downtime.

 Challenges of Implementing Predictive Analytics in IoT

 As world statistics show, about 80% of analytical projects in this direction remain unsuccessful and are not being exploited.
+IoT product development process is still a yet-to-be fully established and commonly accepted idea.
 This may be due to both technological risks and organizational problems.
 In addition, various barriers hinder the successful implementation of predictive analytics.
 The most important of them, according to the experience of Factory5, can be divided into three groups:

 1. Data.
 The model's performance critically depends on the availability and quality of the data obtained.
 At the same time, no data is needed, but suitable according to specific criteria.